 At 5 years-old this Painted Dog has lived many wonderful years with his pack.
-He loves being a part of it, going on hunts and seeing little white spots popping up as they sneak along, playfighting in the grass and relaxing in the sun.
-But it’s starting to get harder to find enough space.
-The humans are everywhere, the prey is drying up, and there aren’t as many new females joining their pack.
+He loves being a part of it, going on hunts and seeing little white spots popping up as they sneak along, play-fighting in the grass and relaxing in the sun.
+But it’s starting to get harder to find enough space to play.
+The humans are everywhere, their prey is scarce, and there aren’t as many new females joining their pack.
 He hopes the humans stop expanding soon; surely they have enough space now!

 They have very strong social bonds and live in packs of between 10-40 dogs, hunting for medium-sized prey like gazelle.
 There are separate hierarchies for males and females and, same-sex siblings from one pack will eventually leave to join up with those of the opposite sex from another pack, forming a family of their own.

-They’re intensely social spending most of their time together, and taking care of one another’s pups.
+Spending most of their time together, they make sure to take care of one another’s pups.
 Their first priority is to protect their pack; pups get first feed after a kill, ‘aunties’ act as pup-sitters for other mothers, and if a painted dog becomes ill or injured, their pack-mates rally round to care for them.

 A female will give birth to a litter of 6-16 pups.
-Because she gives birth to such a large litter, only the dominant female can give birth otherwise it would be impossible to feed everybody.
-She is very protective of her pups, keeping the other members of the pack away until the babies are old enough to eat solids at around 3-4 weeks.
+Because of these large litters only the dominant female can give birth otherwise it would be impossible to feed everybody.
+She is very protective of her pups, keeping the other members of the pack away until the babies are old enough to eat solids, this takes place around 3-4 weeks old.
 The pups are weaned around 5 weeks where they are fed regurgitated meat by the pack.
 At 10 weeks they are nice and strong and the pack can move away from the den.

-Some of the biggest threats to the Painted Dogs are being killed, both accidentally and on purpose, by humans, diseases such as rabies, habitat loss, and prey competition with larger animals such as lions.
-With humans expanding for agriculture, settlements, and roads, the dogs lose the spaces they were once able to freely roam, forcing them into dangerous conflicts with humans.
-They are shot or poisoned by farmers if they kill their livestock and will often be blamed for the loss of livestock even if it was a leopard or hyena.
-There are thought to be only 6,600 individuals left and their population is still decreasing.
+Some of the biggest threats to the Painted Dogs are being killed, both accidentally and on purpose, by humans, diseases such as rabies, habitat loss, and competing for prey with larger animals such as lions.
+With humans expanding their settlements, and roads, the dogs lose the space they were once able to roam freely, forcing them into dangerous conflicts with humans.
+Searching for alternative food, they have no choice but to turn to livestock, but If they kill the livestock, they are shot or poisoned by farmers.
+They are often blamed even when it was the fault of leopards or hyenas.
+It is estimated that only 6,600 individuals are left and their population is still decreasing.

 HOW TO HELP